Window Study

 every branch.
 My thoughts too hang

-newly stark: how when I came out, I traded
+newly stark: how I’ve traded

-fascination with the lives of spies
+fascination with spies’ lives for love

-for interest in moon and crows.
-Grew other
+of moon and crows.
+Grown other

 feathers, one might say, other spirals.
 I mistrust,